Abyssal rainbow gar

 The abyssal rainbow gar is a hypothetical species of fish observed by William Beebe while in his bathysphere on 11 August 1934, at a depth of 2,500 feet (760 metres) off the coast of Bermuda.

 Description

-At 11:07 o'clock on 11 August 1934, Beebe turned on the 1500-watt light of his bathysphere.
-In the illuminated water was a quartet of slender fish positioned upright, each four inches in length, with sharply pointed jaws.
-The heads and jaws of the fish were scarlet, the back of their gills was a strong blue, and their posteriors and tails were a clear yellow.
+At 11:07 o'clock on 11 August 1934, Beebe turned on the 1500-watt light of his bathysphere once at depth.
+In the illuminated water was a quartet of slender fish oriented upright, each four inches in length, with sharply pointed jaws.
+Beebe described the heads and jaws of the fish as scarlet, the back of their gills a strong blue, and their posteriors and tails were a clear yellow.
 After remaining stiff for a moment, the group of fish swam into the darkness.

 Although he named them abyssal rainbow gars, Beebe stated that they may have been "anything but gars".
 (Note: Gars are primarily freshwater fish and are not found in the deep sea.)